OpenResearchInstitute/pluto_timestamp/README.md

 SDR platform, using a timer register built into the ARM Cortex-A9 processor core.

-The timer register runs on the CPU clock, at 666,666,687 Hz, and constantly counts up from zero unless reset by a write the timer register.
+The timer register runs on the CPU clock, at 666,666,687 Hz divided by 2, and constantly counts up from zero unless reset by a write the timer register.
 This program never writes to the timer register.
 The register is 64 bits wide, so it will roll over after about 877 years.

 ## API Calls
 If you include this in a larger program there are just two APIs